Running Out of Money: How To Handle the Risk

 2. Keep your investing costs low.
 Instead of purchasing high cost mutual funds that rarely beat the market, purchase low cost index funds instead.
 The cost differential is huge and can mean tens and possibly hundreds of thousands of dollars more for you when you retire.
+If you need some expert help, consider hiring an accountant or financial planner on a as needed basis to review your financial situation.
+Paying the typical 2% in fees to a planner is very expensive and will make it harder to retire well.

 4. Start collecting your Canada Pension Plan later in life.
 65 years old is the standard age when most start collecting CPP.
 Each year you delay CPP, your payment increases 8.4%.
 So if you wait until age 70 to collect, your monthly payment will be 42% higher.
 Remember CPP is guaranteed for life and fully indexed for inflation.